huguyasu19870/CLI-Calculator/README.md

 -- Version 2

 In Version 2, minor mistake in formula would be corrected through additional programming.

-It is important to note that mistakenly used division instead of multiplication would not be corrected, because it is mathematically correct, while it is incorrect intention wise.
+It is important to note that actions like mistakenly used division instead of multiplication would not be corrected, because it is mathematically correct, while it is incorrect intention wise.

 -- Version 3